 Online Arbitrage is finding a low-cost or discounted product on one website or online marketplace and selling them on Amazon.

-Dropshipping is a business model which means that instead of keeping their own product inventory, Amazon sellers transfer their customers’ orders directly to a manufacturer or supplier.
+When you start dropshipping as a business, it means that instead of keeping your own product inventory, you, as an Amazon seller, transfer your customers’ orders directly to a manufacturer or supplier.

 Handmade, as prompted by the word itself, is creating your own product by hand and selling on Amazon.